 - stress, anxiety, and relationship issues

-Diabetic neuropathy, a type of nerve damage associated with diabetes, can cause issues.
+Diabetic neuropathy, a type of nerve damage associated with diabetes, can cause sexual issues.
 Numbness, pain, or lack of feeling can also occur in the genitals.
 This can lead to erectile dysfunction (ED).

-A health condition can make it easy for couples to “check out” of the relationship sexually.
-Sometimes it may seem easier to avoid talking about this issue rather than seeking a solution.
+A health condition can make it easy for couples to check out of the relationship sexually.
+Sometimes it may seem easier to avoid talking about the issue rather than to seek a solution.

+Failure to achieve or maintain an erection until ejaculation can be caused by damage to the nerves, muscles, or vascular structures.
 According to the Cleveland Clinic, about half of men with diabetes will experience ED at some point.